jonnonz1/nz-statute-book/acts/public/1992/crown-research-institutes-act-1992.md

 (2) Without limiting subsection (1), the board of a Crown Research Institute may, after consultation with the Auditor-General and with the approval of the Minister, appoint a person or firm that is qualified for appointment as an auditor of a company to be an additional auditor of the Crown Research Institute or any Crown entity subsidiary of the Crown Research Institute.

 ### 22 Protection from disclosure of sensitive information
-Nothing in this Act shall be construed as requiring the inclusion in any statement of corporate intent, annual report, financial statements, or half-yearly report referred to in sections 16 to 18 of any information that could be properly withheld if a request for that information were made under the Official Information Act 1982.
+Nothing in this Act shall be construed as requiring the inclusion in any statement of corporate intent, annual report, or financial statements (as referred to in section 16 or 17) of any information that could be properly withheld if a request for that information were made under the Official Information Act 1982.

 ## Part 4 — Transfer of assets to Crown Research Institutes